Central Securities Depositories Regulation (CSDR) – regulation memo

 What is the objective of CSDR?

-Scope of CSDR
+Scope and requirements of CSDR

-CSDR contains rules on dematerialisation of securities and on securities settlement systems.
 The Central Securities Depositories Regulation applies to:

 • CSDs, i.e. entities that operate a Securities Settlement System and accept issuance from the issuer and/or hold securities at a centralised level